Wave Point Consulting’s ocean shipping sector case studies show how to enhance maritime transportation performance and policy.

 Maritime Regulatory Alignment (2010)

-The objective of the research was to identify and estimate the potential cost impacts of Canada-US regulatory alignment in the ports and shipping sector quantitatively, for regulations, and for congruent industries.
+The objective of the maritime transportation research was to identify and estimate the potential cost impacts of Canada-US regulatory alignment in the ports and shipping sector quantitatively, for regulations, and for congruent industries.
 The objective of this maritime transportation project was achieved by identifying the direct benefits to regulated firms in both countries through in-depth interviews and consultations.
 The research contributed to improved efficiency by determining the overall economic gains from Canada-US regulatory cooperation and the identification of critical elements that regulatory agencies and departments may use to assess, consistently and objectively, the potential benefits of pursuing Canada-US alignment in their particular regulatory programs.
 The Wave Point Consulting team collaborated with the Center for Trade Policy and Law on this project for the Regulatory Cooperation Council.